oscimp/WRTD-FMC-ADC/wrtd_installation/README.md

 Now you need to extract all the modules files (`.ko`) from the build directory and copy them to your board.
 The script `extract_modules.sh` inside the `cm4` folder will copy all the relevent file into a `modules` folder, with the same folder structure as the normal installation would do.
 After this is done, you can copy the content of the `modules` folder located inside `cm4` onto your CM4 board file system at `/lib/modules/<Linux version>`.
-Finally you will need to activate the modules using the `insmod` command.
+Finally you will need to activate the modules using the `insmod` command manually, or running the `activate_modules.sh` script on the CM4.